-As I mentioned on Facebook yesterday, January is designated as National Soup Month.
-When you live in Michigan, there’s no such thing as National Soup Month.
-You pretty much live in soup weather for 3 out of 4 seasons, so that’s the better part of the year.
+When you live in Michigan, you pretty much live in soup weather for 3 out of 4 seasons, so that’s the better part of the year.
 I’m not complaining.
-Italian Beef Tortellini Soup, or the ingredients that make this recipe, are foods that my toddler loves eating.
+Italian beef tortellini soup, or the ingredients that make this recipe, are foods that my toddler loves eating.
 Heck, I might start making this soup once a week just so he’ll reap the nutritious benefits from the ground beef, vegetables, and tomato sauce!

 Along with Joey’s love for meat sauce and pasta, this soup was also inspired by a tomato basil soup recipe from Iowa Girl Eats.
 Kristin uses jarred marinara sauce as the base for her soup, which is a GENIUS idea in my book.
 Especially if you can find a jarred sauce that’s not too high in sodium.
 Plus, jarred sauce already has the Italian seasonings one would add to classify it as Italian, so why not take a cooking shortcut?

 I boiled the tortellini separate from the soup so they wouldn’t soak up too much of the broth.
 I also served our soup with a nice sprinkle of parmesan cheese.
 That could also be the secret ingredient that gets Joey asking for “MO”…..

 - 1 pound of 93% lean ground beef [or leaner]

 - 2 tablespoons of olive oil